The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Motivating examples

 \begin{example} [Hellinger distance] Our last example concerns the Hellinger regularizer $\hreg(\point) = -\sqrt{1-\point^{2}}$ on $\points = [-1,1]$.
 Since $\hreg'(\point) = \point / \sqrt{1-\point^{2}}$, we readily obtain the following:

 In this case, taking $\vecfield(\point) = \point$ as per the previous examples, yields

 \ie $\curr$ converges to $\sol = 0$ at a geometric rate, as in \cref{ex:Eucl}.
-On the other hand, if we consider the shifted operator $\vecfield(\point) = \point+1$, a somewhat tedious calculation (which we detail in \cref{app:ex}) gives the following Taylor expansion near $\sol = -1$:
+On the other hand, if we consider the shifted operator $\vecfield(\point) = \point+1$, a somewhat tedious calculation (which we detail \refapp{app:ex}) gives the following Taylor expansion near $\sol = -1$:

 Hence, by \cref{lem:basicnum}, we conclude that $\curr$ converges to $\sol = -1$ at a rate of

 \end{example}